oktadev/okta-blog/_source/_posts/2024-07-05-jhipster-terraform-azure.md

 auth0 tenants list
 ```

-Create a machine-to-machine Auth0 client for Terraform to identify to Auth0:
+Create a machine-to-machine Auth0 client for Terraform to identify at Auth0:

 ```shell
 auth0 apps create \